mthomas46/AvettaConfluenceDownloader/README.md

 # Avetta Confluence Downloader

+> **A modern CLI tool to download, archive, and consolidate Confluence pages as Markdown, with advanced LLM-powered file combination.**
+>
 > **IMPORTANT:** This script is tested and supported only on **Python 3.11** and **3.12**.
 Some dependencies (such as `lxml`) may not work on Python 3.13+ or older versions.
 Please use Python 3.12 or 3.11 for best compatibility.

 ---